 The tax-advantaged component has been calculated by deducting: depreciation and tax allowances and amortised issue costs.
 The depreciation and tax allowance component has been estimated based on amounts determined by an Independent Quantity Surveyor.
-The tax-advantaged component increases from 73% to 100% due to the settlement of the new Armidale building in June 2019 attributable to building and other special depreciation allowances.

-1.5.10 Capital expenditure
+1.5.10 Capital expenditure (Sinking Fund)

-It is anticipated that no capital expenditure will be required in the forecast period.
-If capital expenditure is required this may impact potential profits and cash distributions to investors.
+A capital expenditure sinking fund has been established for potential future capital expenditure.
+If capital expenditure is required beyond these amounts, this may impact potential profits and cash distributions to investors.